 Alternatively, adventure into the eerie forests of Zhangjiajie for your own out of this world moment (this forest park inspired the set of the movie Avatar).
 Packed with caves, ponds and waterfalls, this adrenaline-pumping hike journeys through dramatic weather, temperamental mist, rugged landscapes and soaring rock formations known as ‘floating peaks.’

 For The Beach-goer

-If a lazy day by the beach with a book and cocktail in hand is your idea of paradise, look no further than Bali or Tahiti for your next summer vacay.
+If a lazy day by the beach with a book and cocktail in hand is your idea of paradise, look no further than Bali or Honolulu for your next summer vacay.
 Be it on the cheap or in a luxury villa, get ready to bliss out under the sun.

 You’ll thank yourself come the winter months for booking an island escape.
 With its dramatic landscape, white sandy beaches and waterfalls, our pick for a mid-year getaway has to be Honolulu.

 You’re not coming to the islands to do anything but relax.
-That’s why we suggest splashing out for one of the many premium resorts on offer.
+That’s why we suggest splashing out on one of the many premium resorts on offer.
 For the ultimate luxury stay, you can’t go past the breathtaking views, infinity pool and Iron Chef restaurant at the recently opened Alohilani Resort.

 While you may never leave your resort (you do you), this island vacay is where the city meets the sea.
 Take a sunset ride on a Catamaran, catch a wave at Waikiki Beach, shop up a storm in the city or devour your dream Poke bowl.

 Bali is simply made for beach days.
 We’re talking resorts, spa treatments, wellness retreats and idyllic blue waters—there’s no better place to escape the frosty Kiwi winter.